larryTheCoder/ASkyBlock/README.md

 ## Config-files

-*Note*: Config files might change quite a bit, and upon activation, the plugin will NOT try to merge the existing ones with the new ones.
-No backup will be saved into folder.
+*For experts only*

-Please make sure, that the config files are as you expect them to be, before using the plugin or releasing it to "the public".
+The plugin folder is a variables that contains DB, YAML, SQL.
+Please be informed that this plugin will try to re-update the old file into new one.
+The case is the player data might be gone, replaced and corrupted.
+It is recommended to not using this procedure.